polyformproject/polyform-licenses/Polyform-Noncompete.md

 The licensor grants you a patent license for the software that covers patent claims the licensor can license, or becomes able to license, that you would infringe by using the software.

-## Fair Use

-You may have "fair use" rights for the software under the law.
-These terms do not limit them.

 ## Noncompete

 Any purpose is a permitted purpose, except for providing to others any product that competes with the software.